Scorchify/urban-gust-optimized-uav/Journal.md

 ---
-Title: "LitterLift"
+Title: "MORPHEUS: Morphing Optimization for Reliable Positional & High-Efficiency Urban Stability "
 Authors: "Ayden Yeung & Julian Givens"
-Description: "LitterLift is an environmental surveillance drone geared towards litter detection and ecosystem health improvement."
+Description: "MORPHEUS is a morphing drone with added control profiles to optmimize energy efficiency and positional accuracy in urban wind fields."
 Created_at: "2024-05-19"
 ---
 # Journal